 Following your operation your pain will be managed in several different ways.
-Here are some ways of giving pain relief:
+Here are some ways of giving pain relief.

-Pills, tablets or liquids to swallow
+Pills, Tablets or Liquids to Swallow

 You will be given some pain killers to take by mouth once you have recovered from the anaesthetic.
 These are used for all types of pain and are the most important form of pain relief.
-They include paracetamol, ibuprofen or diclonfenac (voltarol) for most patients.
+They include Paracetomal and Ibuprofen for most patients.
 You will often be given the first dose before your operation, in order for it to be working by the time your operation is finished.
 You should take your tablets regularly, even if you are not in pain at the time.
 This will ensure you maintain a constant level of pain relief rather than fluctuating between no pain and increased pain.
-Regular use of these simple pain killers significantly reduces the amount of stronger pain killer you will need (such as morphine) and hence reduces the side effects associated with these stronger drugs.
+Regular use of these simple pain killers significantly reduces the amount of stronger painkiller you will need (such as morphine) and hence reduces the side effects associated with these stronger drugs.